• Free shipping on all orders

 Veterinary Examinations, Test, and Treatment Possibilities

 The veterinarian will perform a physical examination of your dog.
 After the physical examination, the veterinarian will proceed to perform diagnostic tests.
-A urine and blood sample will be needed to check the possibility of urinary tract infections.
-If this is the case, your dog will most likely be put on oral antibiotics for a week or two.
-In some cases, the veterinarian will want to collect a sterile urine sample directly from the urinary bladder using an ultrasound to guide the needle and catheter into the bladder.
+A urine and blood sample will be needed to check the possibility of urinary tract infections or underlying organ system disease.
+In case of a UTI, your dog will most likely be put on oral antibiotics, depending on the suspected bacterial cause.
+In many cases, the veterinarian will want to collect a sterile urine sample directly from the urinary bladder using an ultrasound to guide the needle attached to a syringe into the bladder.

-The veterinarian can do a good examination of the urinary tract with ultrasonography and be able to diagnose if the problem is caused by bladder stones, bladder polyps, or other bladder masses.
-Treatment for bladder stones could be with oral medication or might need surgery, this will depend on the size and number of the stones.
-Other bladder masses might require surgical removal.
+The veterinarian can perform ultrasonography or take X-rays in order to diagnose if the problem is caused by bladder stones, bladder polyps, or a tumor.
+Treatment for bladder stones could be with oral medication, therapeutic dissolution diets, or surgery, this will depend on the size and number of the stones, and whether they are causing clinical signs and discomfort to the dog.
+Bladder masses generally require surgical removal.

 brown dog ultrasound

 When the bladder is full and expanded, a signal is sent to the brain, this is when the dog feels the urgency to urinate.
-Relaxing the urethral sphincter normally requires a conscious input, once the urethral sphincter relaxes and opens, urine is released from the bladder into the urethra.
+Relaxing the urethral sphincter normally requires a conscious input, once the urethral sphincter relaxes and opens, urine is released from the bladder into the urethra, and the animal urinates.

-If the urethral sphincter loses tone and becomes weak, a small amount of pee is constantly leaked from the bladder into the urethra without a “time to pee” signal to the brain.
-There is no “full bladder” signal to the brain nor a conscious input done to relax the urethral sphincter, this is the reason why dogs with USMI are unaware of the fact that they are leaking pee.
+If the urethral sphincter loses tone and becomes weak, a small amount of pee is constantly leaked from the bladder into the urethra, especially as the bladder fills up increasing the pressure on the sphincter, leaving patches of urine usually where the dog was sleeping.
+Dogs with USMI are unaware of the fact that they are leaking pee.

 Other Factors to Consider

-Several factors such as aging can cause the loss of urethral sphincter tone.
-About 11%-20% of incontinence cases are presented in spayed large-breed female dogs and this seems to be caused by the decrease of estradiol hormones.
-Male spayed dogs might also suffer from “spray incontinence” due to the decrease of testosterone.
-If the veterinarian suspects that the cause of the incontinence is due to a hormonal imbalance, your dog might be having to start specific hormonal therapy based on the gender of your dog.
+Several factors such as aging can cause the gradual loss of urethral sphincter tone.
+About 11%–20% of incontinence cases are presented in spayed large-breed female dogs and this seems to be caused by the decrease of estradiol hormones.
+However, urinary incontinence can also occur in intact female and male dogs.
+Male neutered dogs might also suffer from “spray incontinence” due to the decrease in testosterone.
+If the veterinarian suspects that the cause of the incontinence is due to a hormonal imbalance, your dog might have to start specific hormonal therapy based on the gender of your dog, after other causes for incontinence have been ruled out.

 Hormonal Treatment

-Another possible retreatment for USMI is phenylpropanolamine this medication acts by increasing the smooth muscle tone and allowing closing pressure of the urethral sphincter.
+Another possible treatment for USMI is phenylpropanolamine.
+This medication acts by increasing the smooth muscle tone and allowing closing pressure of the urethral sphincter.
 Phenylpropanolamine treatment needs to be given orally twice or three times a day and needs to be carefully administered due to its effect on the smooth muscle of the cardiovascular system.

-It is always a good dog owner practice to keep a close eye on your dog anytime a new medical treatment is started.
-Your veterinarian might request follow-up visits to check your dog’s blood or other tests.
-In some cases where the urethral sphincter mechanism is not responsive to oral treatment, your dog might need surgery.
+It’s always a good dog owner practice to keep a close eye on your dog anytime a new medical treatment is started.
+Your veterinarian might request follow-up visits to check your dog’s blood, urine, or other tests.
+In certain cases where the urethral sphincter mechanism is not responsive to oral treatment, depending on the underlying cause, your dog might benefit from surgery.
 Other alternative treatments used by some veterinarians are the injections of collagen directly into the urethra and the use of stem cell therapy.

 hepper-dog-paw-divider2